teloscube/decaf-client-haskell/README.md

-# DECAF API Client Suite For Haskell
+# DECAF CLI Application and Haskell Client Library

-A Haskell client library to DECAF API and a small application demonstrating library usage and providing some utilities for working with DECAF instances.
+This repository mainly provides a Haskell client library for DECAF APIs and a small application (1) demonstrating library usage and (2) providing some utilities for working with DECAF Instances.

 > **TODO:** Provide full README.